carleondel/chicago-taxi-weather-pipeline/README.md

 - Average trip duration vs. precipitation.
 - Trends over time.

+## CI/CD

+The pipeline includes GitHub Actions to:

+- Validate Terraform syntax and plans.
+- Run dbt build and tests.

 ## To-Do

-- Create Terraform resources for BigQuery datasets and GCS buckets.
-- Finalize dbt models for staging and marts layers.
-- Integrate Airflow DAG with GCS and BigQuery.
+- [ ] Implement Airflow DAG to automate daily weather ingestion.
-- Build Looker Studio dashboard.
+- [ ] Complete Looker Studio dashboard.
-- Implement column-level security for `payment_type` if required.
+- [ ] Implement column-level security for `payment_type`.
+- [ ] Refactor CI/CD pipeline for deployments and tests.

+---
+## Optional: Column-Level Security

+To restrict access to the `payment_type` column, implement BigQuery column-level access policies or use authorized views that exclude this column for non-authorized users.

+---

+**Note:** Parquet files generated locally (e.g. `historical_weather_2023.parquet`) are ignored from version control and must be uploaded to GCS for BigQuery ingestion.